-- parents' desire for a closer relationship with their children
+- parents' desire for a closer relationship with their child

-Parents may decide to use private tutors or other adults to assist them in providing a suitable education, but there is no requirement to do so.
-Learning may take place in a variety of locations, not just in the family home.
+Parents may decide to use private tutors or other adults to help educate their child at home, but there isn't a legal need to do so.
+Learning may take place in a range of locations, not just in the family home.

-- Ensure that their child receives a suitable full time education for as long as they are being educated at home
+- make sure their child gets a suitable full-time education for as long as they are being educated at home

-- Play a substantial role, although not necessarily by being constantly or actively involved in providing the child’s education.
+- play a substantial role in the child's education, but this doesn't necessarily mean being constantly or actively involved in providing that education

-- Have recognition of their child’s needs, attitudes and aspirations and opportunities for the child to be stimulated by their learning experiences
+- recognise opportunities for their child to be stimulated by their learning experiences

-- Provide access to the resources/materials required to provide a suitable education at home and the opportunity for appropriate interaction with other children and adults.
+- have access to the resources/materials needed for a suitable education at home

-- Assume financial responsibility for their child’s education including the cost of sitting any examinations.
+- be responsible for their child’s education, including the cost of sitting any examinations